chandrasekara/Neural-Network-Facial-Expression-Classifier/README.md

 **Capstone Project - Facial Expression Classifier**

--Built a convolutional neural network architecture in Keras to process images of faces, and classify the facial expression of the person into one of the following categories: fearful, happy, sad, digusted, angry, neutral, surprised.
+-Built a convolutional neural network architecture in Keras to process images of faces, and classify the facial expression of the person into one of the following categories: fearful, happy, sad, digusted, angry, neutral, surprised.<br>
--Trained various CNN architectures on GPU-compute servers with Amazon Web Services.
+-Trained various CNN architectures on GPU-compute servers with Amazon Web Services.<br>
--Produced visualizations of the training process -Compiled the process and findings of this project into an academic style report
+-Produced visualizations of the training process<br>
+-Compiled the process and findings of this project into an academic style report<br>

 **Supervised Learning - Prediction of Housing Prices in Boston**